All on 4 Cost: The Honest Guide

 Question: What do these before-and-after case studies have in common?

-Answer: Not much: three different patients, three completely different smiles—and sets of issues.
+Answer: Not much. three different patients, three completely different smiles—and sets of issues.
 That’s why each patient received a customised, bespoke final result.

 Aesthetic Smile Design: Female, late 60s

-Problem: Failing top and bottom teeth due to aged restorations and advanced gum disease
+Failing top and bottom teeth due to aged restorations and advanced gum disease

 Aesthetic Smile Design: Male, mid 50s

-Problem: Missing teeth, failing root canal treated teeth, worn teeth, gum disease
+Missing teeth, failing root canal treated teeth, worn teeth, gum disease

 Aesthetic Smile Design: Female, mid 20s

-Problem: Broken, missing teeth and cavities
+Broken, missing teeth and cavities

-It’s Macquarie Street Centre’s policy to assess your bite and the proposed cosmetic outcome before a single implant is placed with a mock-up, in wax, of your proposed teeth.
+It’s Macquarie Street Dental’s policy to assess your bite and the proposed cosmetic outcome before a single implant is placed with a mock-up, in wax, of your proposed teeth.
 The model allows us to perfect your new teeth outside the mouth first.
 Like most things, the more time spent refining the outcome the higher the quality of the finished product.

-All on 4 cost variable 4: Type and Quality of your Implants
+Cost Variable #4: Type and Quality of your Implants

 The quality of your dental implants is so important—they should be strong and long-lasting.